deepanshs/mrsimulator/docs/user_guide/method/method.rst

 .. plot::
     :context: close-figs

-    MixingEventA()
+    MixingEvent()

-The MixingEventA object holds the rotation details in a MixingEventA object as a RotationQuery object associated with a ``channels`` attribute.
+The MixingEvent object holds the rotation details in a MixingEvent object as a RotationQuery object associated with a ``channels`` attribute.
 This is illustrated in the sample code below.